ADANiD-AI/mobi_verse/DEPLOYMENT_SUMMARY.md

-# Nebula Messenger - Deployment Summary 🚀
+# Mobiverse - Deployment Summary 🚀

 **Status: READY FOR DEPLOYMENT AND TESTING**

-This document summarizes the deployment-ready state of the Nebula Messenger application.
+This document summarizes the deployment-ready state of the Mobiverse application.

 ## 🔮 Core Features